nens/threedi-schematisation-editor/threedi_schematisation_editor/vector_data_importer/DESIGN.md

 Notes:
 - For `LineProcessor` both start and end points are processed via `update_connection_nodes` and the line geometry endpoints may be moved to snap to existing nodes.
 - New nodes are added immediately to the node layer during processing so they are available for later features in the same import pass.

+- For `PumpProcessor` the pump's location is processed via `update_connection_nodes()` to ensure the pump's own connection node exists/snapped.
+The optional pump_map end point is resolved via `resolve_end_point()` which first consults the pump_linking.connection_node_id_end mapping (if not AUTO) and falls back to point-to-line conversion (length + azimuth).
+If neither resolves, no PumpMap is created for that source feature.

 ## Surface-to-pipe linking